Colenso, South Africa: Colenso and the Boer War

 When the Anglo-Boer War broke out on 10 October 1899, the boer forces had 21,000 men ready to invade the Colony of Natal.
 Ranged against them, the British had 13,000 men.
 The Boers, under the command of General Petrus Joubert, crossed the border into the Natal Colony and rapidly advanced to the Tugela river, laying siege to Ladysmith, some 20 km north of the river and entrapping some 8,000 British regulars.
 On 3 November, the town was bombarded by Boer artillery during the First Battle of Colenso.
 On 15 November a raiding party ambushed an armoured train at Frere, 11 km south of Colenso taking 70 prisoners including Winston Churchill.
 After another raiding party was surprised on 23 November at Willow Grange, 40 km to the south of Colenso, the Boers withdrew to a position behind the Tugela River.

 Rough country lay between the Tugela and Ladysmith with the tops of the hills reaching more than 200 m above the river bed.
 Apart from some hills downstream (east and north-east) of Colenso (including the peaks of Hlangwane and Monte Cristo), the land the south of the river was relatively flat.
 When General Sir Redvers Buller arrived in November to break the Siege of Ladysmith, it was obvious that he would have to cross the river and then march across the rough country before he could achieve his objective.

 Buller's first attempt at crossing the river was the Second Battle of Colenso.
 From the British point of view, the battle was a fiasco.
-On the western flank the British forces suffered considerable losses when the Irish Brigade were trapped in a loop in the river 3 km upstream for Colenso.
+On the western flank the British forces suffered considerable losses when the Irish Brigade were trapped in a loop in the river 3 km upstream from Colenso.
 In the centre they lost six guns while on the eastern flank, Buller ordered his men to retreat after the Boers had abandoned Hlangwane hill.
 Victoria Crosses were awarded to William Babtie, Walter Congreve (whose son also won a VC), George Ravenhill (VC later forfeited), Hamilton Reed, Frederick Roberts (son of Lord Roberts; posthumously) and Harry Norton Schofield for gallantry during the battle.
 Many of the British dead from the Battle of Colenso are now interred in the Ambleside Cemetery close to the point where the Irish Brigade were trapped.